ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

  - 16GB+ RAM.
  - Fast SSD with at least 500GB free space.
  - 25+ MBit/sec download Internet service.

+For light nodes, the requirements are much lower, as you will only be storing block headers and receive small state updates.

 ## Setup
  - [Download Geth from the official page](https://ethereum.github.io/go-ethereum/downloads/)